State of Wisconsin |

 7 CFR 273.1(b)(1)

-The following individuals must be included in the same food unit, even if they do not purchase and prepare meals together:
+The following individuals must be included in the same food unit if they live together, even if they do not purchase and prepare meals together:

 Under certain specific circumstances, individuals and their spouses who are elderly and disabled may be a separate food unit, even if they are living and eating with others.
 See Section 5.2.1 FS-E for rules related to FoodShare-E eligibility.